afifafifafifafifali/Econ-os-/README.md

 # Econ-os-
-A floppy disk based os.Ru it on linux.
+A floppy disk based os.Run it on linux.